Home » Rome » Villa d’Este in Tivoli

 Back to top

-The Palace and the Gran Viale inside Villa d’Este are open from around 8.30 am to 5 pm every day except Monday, opening at 2 pm.
+The Palace and the Gran Viale inside Villa d’Este are open from 8.30 am to 7.45 pm every day except Monday.

-Also, a minimum of two to three hours are needed to explore the entire Villa d’Este and its gardens.
+You will need at least 2 to 3 hours to explore the entire Villa d’Este and its gardens.

-If you start taking photos for PemCards, you may need more time until you get the perfect picture for the postcard.
+If you start taking photos for PemCards, you may need more time to get the perfect pictures.

-Tivoli’s Villa d’Este is best visited when they open at 8.45 am.
+The best time to visit Tivoli’s Villa d’Este is when they open at 8.45 am.

 This is also a good way to avoid crowds, particularly during high season, when tour groups typically arrive around mid-morning.